Abdelrahman-tlayjeh/Password-Manager-and-Tracker/README.md

 All-new Password Manager and Tracker.
 Some new useful features with some bugs :)

-Direct link to download the installer:  https://drive.google.com/drive/folders/1vbxjKourz8cwJ7YQdF6XFmnsWMRC-b6N?usp=sharing
+Direct link to download the setup:  https://drive.google.com/drive/folders/1vbxjKourz8cwJ7YQdF6XFmnsWMRC-b6N?usp=sharing